SpaceBeeGaming/OC-robot-controller/README.md

             "robotLib.lua"              "root"               "robot"

-3. navigate to "home" directory (boots here by default) type the command "edit .shrc" without quotes and add th following "/robotLib.lua" without quotes
+3. navigate to "home" directory on the robot (boots here by default) type the command "edit .shrc" without quotes and add the following "/robotLib.lua" without quotes.

 4. Ensure that both the computer and the robot have a linked card.